runny-yolk/fquery/README.md

 Useful if you need a thin utility for prototyping, or you're building A/B tests for the web, and need utilities, and don't want to add too much bulk.
 It's also highly extensible.

+This guide is for basic usage.
+If you want a better understanding of how fQuery works, please refer to [detail.md](/detail.md)

 ## How to use it
 The fQuery function is put on the global variable `fQuery`.
 For a more jQuery-like experience, you could do `window.$ = fQuery`.
 This isn't done by default, to make fQuery non-conflicting by default.